The novel coronavirus has given rise to pandemic porch pirates. We've added recommendations to help protect your packages during quarantine.

 Thankfully, you can take security measures to keep your delivered goodies safe even when you’re not at home.
-Here are seven smart moves you can make to foil the thieves who want to poach your precious packages.
+Here are eight smart moves you can make to foil the plans of porch pirates and prevent package theft.

 Security cameras do double duty when it comes to protecting your online purchases.
 Not only can they alert you to a delivery, but they can also record if someone gets away with a package.

 Look for cameras with motion detectors that can alert you to movement on the porch via your smartphone or other mobile device.
 Cameras that record and play back activity are also helpful in the event you do get a delivery swiped.

 2. Get to Know Delivery People

 Not all security measures are high tech.
 When it comes to protecting your items, it still pays to be on friendly terms with the drivers who make deliveries in your neighborhood.
-When you know your delivery people, that means that they also know your package preferences.
+When you know your delivery person, that means that they also know your package preferences.

 You can let your delivery people know where and when you prefer to have packages delivered, and they can recommend alternative options if you’re expecting a lot of packages when you’ll be away from home.

-3. Use a Package Locker
+3. Use an Amazon Locker